JohanBekker/MussStreamlit/README.md

-# Streamlit Deployment of Multilingual Unsupervised Sentence Simplification
+# Streamlit Deployment of Multilingual Unsupervised Sentence Simplification (Dutch)

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/johanbekker/mussstreamlit/app.py)

+Want to train your own text simplification model?
+Check out how I did it in my [Github page](https://github.com/JohanBekker/MussStreamlit)

 For people who have cognitive disabilities or are not native speakers of a language long and complex sentences can be hard to comprehend.
 For this reason social instances with a large reach, like governmental instances, have to address people in a simple manner.